-The School Nurse, the School Nurse Assistant and / or qualified First Aiders will be available on both school sites during the school day.
+The School Nurse and / or qualified First Aiders will be available on both school sites during the school day.

-School users will be able to contact the School Nurse (telephone extension 207) or another qualified First Aider via reception office (telephone extension 200).
+School users will be able to contact the School Nurse (telephone extension 207) or another qualified First Aider via Main Reception (telephone extension 200).

-Once informed of an incident a qualified First Aider will go to the casualty(ties) without delay and provide emergency care.
+Once informed of an incident, a qualified First Aider will go to the casualty(ties) without delay and provide emergency care.